sf-wdi-31/schedule/week-8-training.md

 ### Tuesday

-1. Complete part 1 of the [library app training](https://github.com/sf-wdi-31/public-library-app/blob/master/1_users_and_auth.md), including the practice.
+1. Complete part 1 of the [library app training](https://github.com/sf-wdi-31/public-library-app/blob/master/1_users_and_auth.md), including the practice (making another app).
 Make sure to read through the [solution code](https://github.com/sf-wdi-31/public-library-app/tree/solution_1_users_and_auth/lib_app) and study any parts that gave you difficulty.
 If you have time, work on the bonuses.

 2. In preparation for tomorrow afternoon, read the [asset pipeline rails guide](http://guides.rubyonrails.org/asset_pipeline.html), sections 1 and 2.